bagustris/parallel-wrapper/README.md

 Parallel-wrapper
 ================

-Based on ICTP Scietific Computing Course 2016
+Based on ICTP Scientific Computing Course 2016

 Lecture is given by Ivan Girotto